dabonqt/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-This is where I put all my sample works and major projects, I appreciate comments and suggestions.
+This repository contains all of my sample works & data personal projects for data analytics.
+I appreciate comments and suggestions.
 Thank you!